 THE RIGHT HONOURABLE MICHAËLLE JEAN, C.P., C.C., C.M.M., C.O.M., C.D.

-After earning a Bachelor of Arts degree in Italian and Hispanic languages and literature at Université de Montréal, she completed her Master's in Comparative Literature and taught at UdeM's Department of Literature and Modern Languages.
-Three scholarships allowed her to pursue her studies at the University of Perugia, the University of Florence, and the Catholic University of Milan.
+Quebec becomes her new homeland.
+At the Université de Montréal, after a Bachelor of Arts in modern literature and languages (Italian and Spanish), she completes her Master's in Comparative Literature and teaches Italian language and literature.
+Three scholarships allow her to pursue her studies at the University of Perugia, the University of Florence, and the Catholic University of Milan.
 Ms. Jean is fluent in five languages: French, English, Italian, Spanish, Creole, and she reads Portuguese.

-Concurrent to her studies, Ms. Jean worked for 10 years with Quebec shelters for battered women and their children.
-She contributed to the establishment of a broad network of emergency shelters throughout the province, and elsewhere in Canada.
+Concurrent to her studies, Ms. Jean works for 10 years building a wide network of emergency shelters for battered women and their children, throughout Quebec and in other Canadian provinces.

 The Right Honourable Michaëlle Jean holds the following official titles: Member of the Queen's Privy Council for Canada (C.P.), Companion of the Order of Canada (C.C.), Commander of the Order of Military Merit (C.M.M.), Commander of the Order of Merit of the Police Forces (C.O.M.) and the Canadian Forces Decoration (C.D.).

 On July 13, 2011, France elevates Ms. Jean to the dignified rank of the Grand Cross, the highest distinction granted by the order of the Legion of Honour, in recognition of "her acute awareness of the rights and freedoms that she defends on all fronts", her "deep sense of solidarity", "her unwavering courage to fight the injustices of this world", her "strong connection with France" and her "eminent contribution to Franco-Canadian friendship".